-- 5.79.
-The electrical protection scheme should prevent failures from disabling safety functions to below an acceptable level. - 5.80.
-The protective actions of each load group should be independent of the protective actions provided by a redundant load group. - 5.81.
-Protective relays should be used for the prompt removal from service of any element of a power system when abnormal conditions occur such that operating equipment might degrade or fail. - 5.82.
-Selective tripping of breakers should be used to minimize the impact of fault conditions. - 5.83.
-The protection scheme should be capable of the following: - a.
+5.69.
+The electrical protection scheme should prevent failures from disabling safety functions to below an acceptable level.

+5.70.
+The protective actions of each load group should be independent of the protective actions provided by a redundant load group.

+5.71.
+Protective relays should be used for the prompt removal from service of any element of a power system when abnormal conditions occur such that operating equipment might degrade or fail.

+5.72.
+Selective tripping of breakers should be used to minimize the impact of fault conditions.

+5.73.
+The protection scheme should be capable of the following:

+- a.
 Operating the required devices upon detection of unacceptable conditions to reduce the severity and extent of electrical system disturbances, equipment damage, and potential personnel and property hazards; - b.
-Monitoring the connected preferred power supply with provisions to automatically or manually initiate transfer to alternative supply; - The alternative supplies in this case may be different off-site supplies or standby AC power supplies.
-Fast bus transfers using state of the art technology and adequate interlocks with protective schemes can reduce stresses on operating equipment. - c.
+Monitoring the connected preferred power supply with provisions to automatically or manually initiate transfer to alternative supply;

+The alternative supplies in this case may be different off-site supplies or standby AC power supplies.
+Fast bus transfers using state of the art technology and adequate interlocks with protective schemes can reduce stresses on operating equipment.

+- c.
 Providing indication and identification of the protective operations; - d.
 Monitoring the availability of protection control power; and - e.
-Ensuring that only faulted equipment is disconnected from the power source with minimum impact on operating equipment. - 5.84.
-A protection scheme that disconnects only faulted equipment will include the following characteristics. - In case of short-circuit and overload situations, protection devices are designed to operate selectively in all planned connection circumstances of the electrical power systems. - Protective devices are designed to initiate the breaker clearing fault currents rapidly enough to avoid hazards and to minimize disturbances. - The plant's switchgear are provided with reliable arc protection, or other appropriate protection, to minimize switchgear damage caused by potential arc faults and to protect the safety of the plant and its operating and maintenance personnel. - Individual protection devices installed to protect components during testing are listed and designed such that their operation does not endanger a system's capability to operate during an actual event.
+Ensuring that only faulted equipment is disconnected from the power source with minimum impact on operating equipment.

+5.74.
+A protection scheme that disconnects only faulted equipment will include the following characteristics.

+- In case of short-circuit and overload situations, protection devices are designed to operate selectively in all planned connection circumstances of the electrical power systems. - Protective devices are designed to initiate the breaker clearing fault currents rapidly enough to avoid hazards and to minimize disturbances.

+- The plant's switchgear are provided with reliable arc protection, or other appropriate protection, to minimize switchgear damage caused by potential arc faults and to protect the safety of the plant and its operating and maintenance personnel. - Individual protection devices installed to protect components during testing are listed and designed such that their operation does not endanger a system's capability to operate during an actual event.

-- 5.85.
-The protection scheme should take into consideration reacceleration currents after voltage sags and interruptions or bus transfer. - 5.86.
-The design of protection devices should consider both symmetrical and asymmetrical faults. - 5.87.
+5.75.
+The protection scheme should take into consideration reacceleration currents after voltage sags and interruptions or bus transfer.

+5.76.
+The design of protection devices should consider both symmetrical and asymmetrical faults.

+5.77.
 Faults to be considered include all possible types of series and shunt faults, including events like loss of a phase and ground faults in systems not connected to ground.
+Protection coordination also includes measuring principles.

+5.78.
+Provision of means to capture transients during events is desirable in order to support verification of performed analysis and protection coordination.

+5.79 Digital protection devices should be verified for use in accordance with the safety duty they are intended to provide.

-Protection coordination also includes measuring principles. - 5.88.
-Provision of means (part of modern digital relay protection) to capture transients during events is desirable in order to support verification of performed analysis and protection coordination. - 5.89.
-The design of the protection devices of electrical power systems and components of nuclear power plants should also comply with national safety standards that apply to the safety of electrical equipment and electrical installations, as well as other electrical safety regulations issued by electrical safety authorities.
+5.80.
+The design of the protection devices of electrical power systems and components of nuclear power plants should also comply with national standards that apply to the safety of electrical equipment and electrical installations, as well as other relevant electrical regulations.